 A graduate of Wayne State University, Reneé uses her social work background to support students’ progression through the program.
 After 35 years of service, she retired from the Michigan Department of Human Services.
 She is a lifetime member of the NAACP and was inducted into the African American Golfers Hall of Fame.
-Reneé is a member of the Michigan Chronicle Women of Excellence class of 2015, a 2016 Kappa Alpha Psi Fraternity, Inc. Women of Distinction Honoree, and received the 2017 Community Impact Award from the Wolverine Bar Association.
+Reneé is a member of the Michigan Chronicle Women of Excellence class of 2015, a 2016 Kappa Alpha Psi Fraternity, Incorporated Women of Distinction Honoree, and received the 2017 Community Impact Award from the Wolverine Bar Association.
 Also in 2017, Reneé was named one of the Gary Burnstein Clinic’s Esteemed Women of Michigan and received the Society of St. Vincent de Paul Detroit: Irvin F. Swider Eternal Flame Award.
 Reneé was named one of Crain’s 2018 Notable Women in Nonprofits, and was selected for the McGregor Fund’s 2019 Miller Fellowship.
 She serves on the advisory board for African American Golf Digest Magazine and The Gasper Financial Group Board of Advisors.
 Reneé has a son, Jason, and daughter-in-law, Christianne, and a new granddaughter, Jenavieve.